 Note that in order to ensure that the resulting image files are placed in the appropriate directory, you are required to give relative paths for images and image directories.
 For example, IMAGE_DIRS \${CMAKE_CURRENT_SOURCE-DIR}/images will fail.
 Use IMAGE_DIRS images instead.

-3.3 Create a PDF by Default
+3.3 Selecting a Default Build